idomanteu/claude-code-launcher/README.md

 Terminal-based project launcher for [Claude Code](https://claude.ai/code).
 Navigate your GitHub projects with arrow keys and search.

+Cd-ing into your repository and starting claude from there is annoying.
+This is intended to solve that.
+Simply run `code` in your terminal and select your project.

+Intended for mac, and for my very specific workflow.

 ## Screenshot

 ![Claude Code Launcher Screenshot](screenshot.png)